JakkuAzzo/Cards/README.md

 ![App Logo](/path/to/your/app_logo.png)

 **Cards** is an Android app that allows you to play a variety of card games with your friends via iMessage.
-With this app, you can enjoy games like Cards Against Humanity, Drink or Dare, and many more, all within your iMessage group chat.
+With this app, you can enjoy games like Cards Against Humanity, Drink or Dare, and many more, all within your iMessage group chat (coming later).
 Additionally, you can play solo by loading a deck and playing on your device.

 ## Features

-- **Multiplayer Card Games**: Play card games with your friends in iMessage group chats.
+- **Multiplayer Card Games**: Play card games with your friends by sharing game server links.
 - **Deck Store**: Browse and purchase different card decks to use in the app.
 - **Solo Play**: Enjoy solo gameplay by loading a deck and playing on your own device.
 - **Statistics**: View statistics for your decks, including how many people have the deck, how many times you've used it, and more.